Skip to content

 --checkOnly check for updates, don’t install

-Without --check, downloads and installs the latest version.
+Without --check, downloads and installs the latest version from GitHub Releases.